lewagon/data-engineering-setup/_partials/ubuntu_gcloud.md

 ### Create a service account key 🔑

+**👌 Note: Skip to the next section if you already have a service account key**

 Now that you have created a `GCP account` and a `project` (identified by its `PROJECT_ID`), we are going to configure the actions (API calls) that you want to allow your code to perform.

 <details>